MethodologyMethodologyCoverage

 • Spotting demand signals before earnings

-• Predicting exact EPS (we don't model costs or capacity)
+• Predicting exact EPS (no cost or capacity modeling)

-• Cabin-level inventory analysis (we see prices, not remaining inventory)
+• Cabin-level inventory analysis (prices, not remaining inventory)

-• Real-time trading signals (4x daily supports trends, not intraday)
+• Real-time trading signals (daily capture supports trends, not intraday)

 Disclaimer